lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline5.md

 * [Airflow][2] is a platform to programmatically author, schedule, and monitor workflows.
 * [ZenML][3] saves your efforts when building Airflow based machine learning pipelines.

-To manage the business in this garden, Lady H. only needs to build a small scale pipeline, Luigi is enough to use.
-Airflow supports larger scale pipelines but comparing with Luigi, it's a bit more difficult to learn.
-To make your tour more fun, Lady H. built 2 super mini pipelines using Airflow and ZenML, but covered the key components, might be a good starting point for your learning!
+To manage the garden business, Lady H. only needs to build a small-scale pipeline, which is sufficient with Luigi.
+Although Airflow supports larger-scale pipelines, it is slightly more challenging to learn compared to Luigi.
+To enhance your learning experience, Lady H. created two simple pipelines using Airflow and ZenML, covering key components that could serve as a great starting point!

 Time to dive into details!